-- a.
+a.
 Definition.
-A student/recipient who completed his or her program requirements for transfer to a selective enrollment program. - b.
-Certification Requirements.
-The student/recipient must submit: - i. a completed exception request form; and - ii. a written statement from the dean of the college or the dean's designee certifying that the student/recipient has or will complete his or her course requirements for transfer to a selective enrollment program and the timing of completion of those course requirements. - c.
+A student/recipient who completed his or her program requirements for transfer to a selective enrollment program.

+ii. a written statement from the dean of the college or the dean's designee certifying that the student/recipient has or will complete his or her course requirements for transfer to a selective enrollment program and the timing of completion of those course requirements.

+c.
 Maximum length of exception-two consecutive semesters or three consecutive quarters.